arb/celebrate/README.md

 6. `req.body` (_assuming `body-parser` is being used_)

 If any of the configured validation rules fail, the entire request will be considered invalid and the rest of the validation will be short-circuited and the validation error will be passed into `next`.

+### Mutation Warning

+If you use any of joi's updating validation APIs (`default`, `rename`, etc.) `celebrate` will override the source value with the changes applied by joi.

+For example, if you validate `req.query` and have a `default` value in your joi schema, if the incoming `req.query` is missing a value for default, during validation `celebrate` will overrite the original `req.query` with the result of `joi.validate`.
+This is done so that once `req` has been validated, you can be sure all the inputs are valid and ready to consume in your handler functions and you don't need to re-write all your handlers to look for the query values in `res.locals.*`.

+### Additional Info

+According the the HTTP spec, `GET` requests should _not_ include a body in the request payload.
+For that reason, `celebrate` does not validate the body on `GET` requests.

 ## Issues